 We promise you won’t pay unless we win your lawsuit.

-Woods & Woods Indiana drug injury lawyers will never charge you a penny unless you win your claim.
+Woods & Woods nationwide drug injury lawyers will never charge you a penny unless you win your claim.
 Our fee is a percentage of the settlement and case expenses.
-If you win your claim with Woods & Woods, our fee is a percentage of your settlement and case expenses.
 An example of a case expense is a doctors report or medical report from an expert.
-If we lose your claim, you don’t owe us the anything.
+If your drug injury lawsuit is not successful, you don’t owe us the anything.

 Who will be held liable for my drug injury?

 Most medicine lawsuits are against the drug manufacturer.
 Often the drug manufacturer is the one who put out a defective product that had unintended consequences for its users.
 Lots of medicine injury lawsuits begin when a whistleblower in the company releases adverse information showing that the company knew or should have known of the side affects.

 What if my family lost someone to a drug injury?

 Some families that lost a loved one will be able to receive a settlement from the drug manufacturer.
 This money cannot bring back a loved one, but can help your family through this difficult time.
 Some families may have lost their breadwinner from a medicine injury death and are having trouble providing for their family.
 If you lost a loved one from a medicine injury death, you should contact a lawyer to discuss your legal options.